in28minutes/in28minutes.github.io/_posts/2017-07-06-introduction-to-web-services-restful-and-soap.md

 We are back to square one.

 - What is a web service?
-- How is it differnent from a web application?
+- How is it different from a web application?

 To understand this, lets consider an example.